auburus/GNURadio-guide/README.md

 explaintation given is far from perfect.
 We apologize in those cases, and every issue or pull request made to correct those things will be more than welcome.

-That said, any of the Authors holds any responsability of any damage, loss or perjudice taken by following this guide.
+That said, none of the Authors hold any responsability for any damage, loss or perjudice taken by following this guide.
 Use at your own risk.

 [next >>](/guide/1-Introduction.md)